DiamonDoughnut/pokefactory_server/README.md

 A secure, scalable REST API backend for managing Pokémon progression data in Minecraft NeoForge servers.
 Tracks player statistics, Pokédex completion, and provides web dashboard access for community features.

+Designed to work in conjunction with the mod in development at https://github.com/DiamonDoughnut/pokefactory-mod

 ## Overview

 PokéFactory Server bridges Minecraft gameplay with persistent Pokémon data storage, enabling: